 - Seasoning: Season the batter with onion powder, salt, and black pepper (optional).

-- Green onion: Thinly sliced.
+- Scallions: Thinly sliced.

 - Wiri wiri pepper: This is optional but adds heat if you prefer your pancakes spicy.